elastic/apm-agent-python/CONTRIBUTING.md

 ### Releasing

+Releases tags are signed so you need to have a PGP key set up, you can follow Github documentation on [creating a key](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key) and on [telling git about it](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key).
+Alternatively you can sign with a SSH key, remember you have to upload your key again even if you want to use the same key you are using for authorization.
+Then make sure you have SSO figured out for the key you are using to push to github, see [Github documentation](https://docs.github.com/articles/authenticating-to-a-github-organization-with-saml-single-sign-on/).

 If you have commit access, the process is as follows:

 1. Update the version in `elasticapm/version.py` according to the scale of the change. (major, minor or patch)